Splay and polar order in a system of hard pear-like molecules: confrontation of Monte Carlo numerical simulations with

 An insight into the range of splay order can be given by the relative probability density $P(\theta|r_\perp)$ of the angles $\theta$ between molecules at a given distance between them $r_\perp$.
 Histograms are shown in Fig.~\ref{fig:angle_hist}.
 In the nematic phase [Fig.~\ref{fig:angle_hist}(a)], $\theta \approx 10^\circ$ is the most probable angle for most $r_\perp$ with high spread.
 The highest maximum is for nearest neighbors ($r_\perp \approx \bar{d}$).
-The oscillations in the maxima positions stretch up to $r_\perp \approx 4\bar{d}$ and are spaced by $r_\perp \approx \bar{d}/2$.
-They can be divided into two series, each with the spacing $\Delta r_\perp \approx \bar{d}$, and shifted with respect to each other by $r_\perp \approx \bar{d}/2$.
-One of the two series probably corresponds to particles with the same polarizations, which prefer larger angles $\theta$ due to packing reasons.
-On the contrary, the second series of maxima corresponds to anticorrelated polarizations, which enable particles to move closer to each other (hence the shift in relation to the former series), while at the same time, the angles between them are smaller.
-It should be noted that the range of angle correlations is higher than for the $S_\perp^{110}$ correlation function.
+Additional local maxima are visible up to $r_\perp \approx 4\bar{d}$, which gives us the estimated range of angle correlations.
+It should be noted that this range is slightly higher than for the $S_\perp^{110}$ pair-correlation function.
 For a low-density smectic A [Fig.~\ref{fig:angle_hist}(b)], the histogram is qualitatively similar, with only a quantitative difference.
 The preferred angle is lower -- $\theta \approx 6^\circ$ with a narrower spread.